Dieting for Life

 Before we begin this article, please note that Diet Bites has not received any compensation from Roche Pharmaceutical, the manufacturers of Xenical, for highlighting this new weight-loss medication - which may have potential for weight loss needs.

-If you're a Diet Bites' reader, you know that we take special care in recommending weight-loss avenues, especially in the area of pills.
 In the case of Xenical, we felt that we had reviewed enough pertinent information to provide you with a skeleton in which you can put meat on, should you so desire.

-What sets this weight-loss medication apart from the others is that it works much differently in your body than other weight-loss medications.
 If you've experimented with these types of medications, you'll know that they generally work via the central nervous system - making the dieter feel edgy, jittery, out-of-control, and sometimes panic-stricken.
-It can be a very scary experience!
+It can be a very scary and frightening experience - and at minimal, uncomfortable.

 It appears that Xenical goes to work in your digestive system by absorbing fat - about 1/3 of what you intake to be exact.
 In other words, only 2/3 of the fat that you eat is actually absorbed in the body when you are taking Xenical.